For training and technical assistance needs or questions, please email info@CARE-Act.org.

 System referrals are formal written requests on behalf of an individual that meets or is likely to meet CARE Act criteria submitted to county BH agencies from one of the following:

-• A facility that provides assessment, evaluation, and crisis intervention, pursuant to W&I Code section 5150, subdivision (a) or a designated facility as defined in W&I Code section 5008, subdivision (n).
+4. A facility that provides assessment, evaluation, and crisis intervention, pursuant to Welfare and Institutions (W&I) Code section 5150, subdivision (a) or a designated facility as defined in W&I Code section 5008, subdivision (n).

-This includes data on referral source, referral outcome, outreach and engagement efforts, services and supports provided; reasons for not petitioning to CARE or not referring to county services.
+This includes data on referral source, referral outcome, outreach and engagement efforts, services and supports provided, and reasons for not petitioning to CARE or not referring to county services.

 The intent is to capture outcomes of individuals referred from key system partners to ensure they are appropriately linked to BH services and supports.

-For counties utilizing SurveyMonkey to submit CARE data, a new SurveyMonkey Form link will be provided to counties to submit data on system referrals.
-For counties utilizing the Data File Templates, the Data File Templates for Data Dictionary 2.0 will include a new “System Referrals” tab where counties will enter individual-level data on system referrals, as defined in the Data Dictionary 2.0.
+For counties utilizing SurveyMonkey to submit CARE data, a new SurveyMonkey Form link is available to counties to submit data on system referrals.
+For counties utilizing the Data File Templates, the Data File Templates for Data Dictionary 2.0 (Option A and Option B) now include a new “System Referrals” tab where counties will enter individual-level data on system referrals, as defined in the Data Dictionary 2.0.

-Trial courts, county BH agencies, and public defenders have separate reporting requirements and mechanisms regarding CARE Act data.
+Trial courts, county BH agencies, and public defenders have separate CARE Act data reporting requirements and mechanisms.
 These requirements are summarized below.

-County BH agencies are required to submit individual-level data directly to DHCS.
-DHCS expects alignment between county – and court-reported numbers of CARE plans ordered and CARE agreements approved.
+County BH agencies are required to submit individual-level data on system referrals and CARE petitions, and aggregate-level data on CARE inquiries, directly to DHCS.
+DHCS expects alignment between county- and court-reported numbers of CARE plans ordered and CARE agreements approved.
 County BH agencies and trial courts are encouraged to communicate regarding these data points to ensure alignment.

 Additionally, AB 102 requires the Legal Services Trust Fund Commission (LSTFC) at the State Bar of California to collect outcome data from each county’s public defender office, qualified legal services projects (QLSP), and support centers.

-County BH agencies are required to report on key data variables that will be used to link clients across SurveyMonkey and MOVEit file transfer application submissions.
-These linkage data variables will include first name, last name, date of birth and Social Security Number/Medi-Cal Beneficiary number.
-CARE clients will not be assigned a unique identifier.
+County BH agencies are required to report on key data variables that will be used to link CARE participants across data submissions, regardless if SurveyMonkey or MOVEit file transfer application submissions are used.
+These linkage data variables will include county, first name, last name, date of birth, Social Security Number, Medi-Cal Beneficiary number, and petition number.
+CARE participants are not assigned a unique identifier.

 Data metrics identified in W&I Code sections 5985 and 5986 for the Annual Report and Independent Evaluation will be shared in accordance with the DHCS Public Reporting Guidelines to maintain privacy and security.